AlexVestin/js_bindings/tool/README.md

 # Generating the files

 ## Requisites
- - Your system must have `yarn` installed
+ - Your system must have `yarn` installed, and node version 16+
  - Access to the internet as files are downloaded on the fly

 ## There are basically two steps